-Amir, an Afghani emigre, narrates his life's story.
+Amir, an Afghani émigré, narrates his life's story.
 In the 1980s, he came to live in the United States.
-The story flashes back to the 1960s and 1970s, when he lived in Kabul with Baba (his father); Hassan, who is a servant and his best friend; and Hassan's father.
+The story flashes back to the 1960s and 1970s when he lived in Kabul with Baba (his father); Hassan, who is a servant and his best friend; and Hassan's father.
 Desperate for his father's affection, Amir enters a kite-flying contest.
 When he wins, he sends Hassan to go get it for him.
-On the way to Amir, Hassan is stopped and Amir watches the brutal violence against his friend, but does not interfere or save him.
+On the way to Amir, Hassan is stopped and Amir watches the brutal violence against his friend but does not interfere or save him.
 As the book continues, Amir's guilt about this and other traumas affect his perspectives.
-Amir struggles to come to grips with his betrayal of Hassan, and he retuns to Kabul after he learns of his friend's death.
+Amir struggles to come to grips with his betrayal of Hassan, and he returns to Kabul after he learns of his friend's death.

 The story touches on friendship, betrayal, warfare, and race, but with a plot that is easy to follow.
-It is well paced to keep the reader interested but without overwhelming them with dtetail.
+It is well-paced to keep the reader interested but without overwhelming them with detail.
 This is a book for young adults, and I read it for a high school class.
 This book is more fun to read when you’re able to discuss the events in the book with others, so reading it with a friend or two may be a great option.

 Readers who like to "dig deep" into characters and their psyche will find Amir a fascinating person to follow.

-The story includes profanity, violence, and sexual situations.
+The story includes profanity, graphic violence, and sexual assault.

 This is a semi-autobiographical story set during the Afghanistan War.